-Thankfully, there are many ways in which you can finance your home renovation.
+Thankfully, there are many ways to finance your home renovation.

 Where to start?

-Once you have a fair idea of costs, you can then plan whether you want to tackle the renovation in one hit, or stagger the work over an extended period of time to manage costs and your personal cashflow.
+Once you know the costs, you have two options.
+You can either do the renovation all at once or spread it out over time.
+This will help you control your expenses and manage your cash flow.
 There can be cost benefits to consider in completing all the work in one go – it depends if you can streamline the number of times you need your contractors onsite, or whether you want to live in the property while you’re project managing the renovation.

 What are the benefits of renovating your home?

-The immediate benefits that come to mind, are an improvement to your current living conditions.
-Simple changes such as repainting or re-carpeting, adding a ventilation system, double glazing or replacing ineffective heating with a cost-efficient heat pump are all fairly simple ways to improve your quality of life, immediately.
+The immediate benefits that come to mind are an improvement to your current living conditions.
+Simple changes can improve your quality of life immediately.
+Think about the immediate impact of repainting or new carpet, adding a ventilation system or double glazing your home.
+Replacing ineffective heating with a cost-efficient heat pump is another quick win to improve your home quickly.

 Home improvements or home renovations often crop up as you move to a different stage in life.
-Growing your family can often mean creating another bedroom or living space, working from home can necessitate a need for a home office, or becoming an empty nester can be an opportunity to change the way your home is configured once fewer people are living in it permanently.
+A growing family can often lead to creating another bedroom or living space.
+Working from home can require a home office.
+You might reconfigure your home layout when the kids leave home.

-We often rationalise making these renovations with the comfort of knowing that we’re adding capital value of one of our most important assets.
-The resale value of your renovated home is not be underestimated, as it can often be the way you can access finance to make the changes you want to make.
+We often progress a renovation project, knowing that we’re adding capital value to one of our most important assets.
+The resale value of your renovated home should not be underestimated.
+It can often be the way you can access finance to make the changes you want to make.